 Novice Benchmark Presentational Writing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written or signed language.
 This is my goal. l can do this with help. l can do this cons isten tly.
 I have provide d evidence to demons trate this.
 How can I present information to narrate about my life, experiences and events?
 I can introduce myself using practiced or memorized words and phrases, with the help of gestures or visuals.
 Examples I can I can write my name, age and where I live on a simple form.
 I can write my phone number, home address and email address on a simple form.
 I can write how I'm feeling in a short journal entry.
 I can write a list of what I need to pack for an upcoming trip.
-I can write a shopping list of what I need to buy. ~ I can express my likes and dislikes using practiced or memorized words and phrases, with the help of gestures or visuals.
+I can write a shopping list of what I need to buy. $\sqrt{}$ How can I present information to give a preference or opinion?
+I can express my likes and dislikes using practiced or memorized words and phrases, with the help of gestures or visuals.
 Examples I can list places I like to go to see art or listen to music.
-I can create a simple chart of a few things I like and dislike.
-I can label the things I like and don't like in a picture.
+I can create a simple chart of a few things I like and dislike. / I can label the things I like and don't like in a picture.
 I can write a list of desirable and undesirable characteristics of a friend.
 I can list my favorite free-time activities to create a survey for my peers.
-How can I present information to inform or describe?
-I can name very familiar people, places and objects, using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can ~
+I can write a list of desirable and undesirable characteristics of a friend.

-- I can list items I see every day. - I can fill out a simple form with my name, address, phone number, birth date and nationality. - I can label familiar people, places and objects in pictures and posters. - I can write the names of places on a map. - I can copy a simple phrase like "Happy Birthday," "Happy Holidays," etc.
+- I can list items I see every day.
+I can fill out a simple form with my name, address, phone number, birth date and nationality. - I can label familiar people, places and objects in pictures and posters. - I can write the names of places on a map. - I can copy a simple phrase like "Happy Birthday," "Happy Holidays," etc.